OSGame/RussiaSnakeTower/UnityProject/RussiaTower/Assets/Engine/AI/Readme.txt

-All Right Resersed By Account
+All Right Resersed By kids Team